 Kaluga Region is one of the most promising regions of Russia to make investments in.
 The region holds the fifth place in the national rating of investment attractiveness.
 For a number of years Kaluga Region has been holding the leading positions in terms of industrial output growth rates.

 Kaluga Region Government has created all conditions for successful development of both large-scale production facilities and industrial SMEs.
 Investors, operating in the region, admit that Kaluga Region investment policy meets the highest global standards.
 The regional legislative and regulatory framework guarantees the safety of investments.

-5 new major plants were commissioned in Kaluga Region in 2017.
-3 companies - L'Oreal, AstraZeneca, Nestle - significantly expanded their production capacities.
-More than 180 projects from around the world are implemented on Kaluga Region soil.
+9 new major plants were commissioned in Kaluga Region in 2018.
+More than 200 projects from around the world are implemented on Kaluga Region soil.
 According to the National Investment Climate Rating of Russian Regions, in 2016 Kaluga Region held the third place, in 2017 the fifth place in Russia.

 Kaluga Region Government has created all necessary preconditions for successful development of both major businesses and SMEs.
 Investors, whose production facilities are located in the region, believe that Kaluga Region investment policy is in line with the best international practices.
 Kaluga Region legislation and regulations guarantee the safety of investments.

 Kaluga Region Government has established development institutions to assist investors in their projects’ implementation.
 It also provides financial support to business.